amazon-connect/amazon-connect-chatjs/README.md

 ### React Native Support

-> 📌 Important: ensure you are using `amazon-connect-chatjs >= v1.5.0` (`>=1.5.0 <=3.0.2`)
+> 📌 Important: ensure you are using `amazon-connect-chatjs >= v1.5.0`

-ChatJS is officially supported in React Native environments, but requires additional configuration.
-You'll need to pass in a custom network status hook, since the browser-based `window.navigator.onLine` isn't available.
+ChatJS is supported in React Native environments but requires additional configuration.
+You'll need to pass in a network status listener, since the browser-based `window.navigator.onLine` isn't available.

-To configure ChatJS WebSocketManager for React Native environments, it's recommended to use the [react-native-netinfo](https://github.com/react-native-netinfo/react-native-netinfo) library, and pass this to ChatJS `webSocketManagerConfig` input.
+To configure ChatJS WebSocketManager for React Native environments, it's recommended to use the [react-native-netinfo](https://github.com/react-native-netinfo/react-native-netinfo) library.

 For a boilerplate React Native demo application, check out the [Amazon Connect React Native ChatJS Example](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/mobileChatExamples/connectReactNativeChat).